janvda/balena-pulseaudio/README.md

 ## Services
 This balena application consists of following services:

 * `pulseaudio-server` : the core service running pulseaudio server.
+For its configuration see below.
 * `pulseaudio-client-tcp` and `pulseaudio-client-unix` are 2 test services based on the same docker container `pulseaudio-client-test`.
-For its documentation and configuration [README](pulseaudio-client-test/README.md)
+For its documentation and configuration [README](pulseaudio-client-test/README.md) !!

 ## Configuration of the `pulseaudio-server` service